James-VT/MS1_Handleigh_Hall/README.md

 ### A returning user will want to:

 6. Give feedback after a visit to the property.
-7. Learn about how they can contribute toi the site financially.
+7. Learn about how they can contribute to the site financially.
 8. Learn about how to inquire about volunteering opportunities at the site.
+9. Read new blog and news entries to learn what has changed at the property.

 ## Site Owner Stories

 ### A site owner will want to:

-9. Generate revenue through ticket sales.
+10. Generate revenue through ticket sales.
-10. Relay information to visitors on how to get there.
+11. Relay information to visitors on how to get there.
-11. Generate revenue by relaying information about the food and beverage outlet on site.
+12. Generate revenue by relaying information about the food and beverage outlet on site.
-12. Drive up engagement with the public via social media and direct feedback.
+13. Drive up engagement with the public via social media and direct feedback.
-13. Generate donations to the charity that runs Handleigh Hall.
+14. Generate donations to the charity that runs Handleigh Hall.
-14. Draw in interested volunteers.
+15. Draw in interested volunteers.
+16. Receive feedback/queries/complaints from returning users/visitors to the property

 As part of the planning for this project, I have run through the stages of User Experience Design, as proposed by [Jesse James Garrett.](https://en.wikipedia.org/wiki/Jesse_James_Garrett)